Applying for Your Study Permit

 - Be sure you are aware of the Conditions of your Study Permit

 - Note that eTA registration is required for students from entry visa-exempt countries (except for U.S. citizens) when entering Canada by air

 Study Permit Extension

 If you plan to study beyond your study permit’s expiry date, it is your responsibility to apply for an extension before it expires.
 Apply to extend your study permit 30-90 days before the expiry date.
 Do NOT let your study permit expire.

-Extending your Temporary Resident Visa (TRV) from within Canada
+Temporary Resident Visa (TRV) Extension

 If you plan to leave and come back to Canada after your current TRV expiry date, start your TRV extension process in advance.
-IRCC advises applicants apply at least two months in advance of a planned departure from Canada.
+IRCC advises applicants to apply at least two months in advance of a planned departure from Canada.

 - If you are coming directly from a high school in Canada, you may continue studying with the same study permit if your study permit is valid.
 However, you must inform IRCC of your Designated Learning Institution (DLI) change.
 Visit the IRCC website for more information on Changing your School or Program.
 Douglas College’s DLI number is O19360973702.